ibm-cloud-docs/BlockStorage/managing-block-storage.md

 1. In the new dialog box, select the subnet that you want to add from the list.
 1. Click **Submit**.

-## Viewing the list of hosts that are authorized to access a {{site.data.keyword.blockstorageshort}} LUN from the CLI
+## Viewing the list of hosts that are authorized to access a {{site.data.keyword.blockstorageshort}} volume from the CLI
 {: #viewauthhostCLI}
 {: help}
 {: support}